MathiasHarrer/workshop-website/content/en/project/star/index.md

 **Development and Evaluation of an online- and mobile based Intervention for adolescents and young adults with PTSD.**

 PTSD is a mental disorder, which can occur after witnessing a traumatic event.
 The disorder can affect  emotional, physical, social as well as academic development.
-It's concequences can, especially for children, adolescents, and young adults, extend into adulthood.
+It's consequences can, especially for children, adolescents, and young adults, extend into adulthood.
 The elevated distress, the possible psychological implications, educational difficulties as well as possible long-term suffering within the disorder can result in a high burden on an individual as well as on a societal level.

 Although there are effective treatments for PTSD in adolescents and young adults, not every person affected receives treatment offering due to structural as well as attitudinal barriers.
 Internet- and mobile-based interventions can help fill this health care gap.
 But they do not yet exist for adolescents and young adults so far.